jvitormf/rs_bc_fastfeet/README.md

   * In the backend folder, create a `.env` file with the `.env.example` and fill it with the required variables, (APP_SECRET and Mail variables)

     * You can use [Mailtrap](https://mailtrap.io/how-it-works) to get the info for the Mail variables

-  * Run the commands below to create the database tables with `migrate` and to populate the database run `seed` command.
+  * Run the commands below to create the database tables.

     ```sh
       yarn sequelize db:migrate
       ```

+  * Run the commands below to populate the database tables.

     ```sh
       yarn sequelize db:seed:all